forivall/partychurch/README.md

 $ npm start
 ```

-If you are running a production seatcamp server, or simply want to
+If you are running a production partychurch server, or simply want to
 customize your development environment, you can change a few options in
 `conf.json`.
 The options are: